Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/overview.md

 layout: article-toc
 ---
 # Overview
-The Service Portfolio provides features and configuration settings for defining the Services that you offer to your customers.
-These options include services, request priorities, and Corporate Service Level Agreements.
+The Service Portfolio provides features and configuration for defining the Services that are offered to employees and customers.

-Each defined service can include a combination of service levels, business process workflows, request routing, and subscriptions.
-The number of defined services may range from a single service used to define and manage all IT requests, to a collection of categorized services, with each one providing a particular focus.
+The portfolio consists of services that are in different states, from pipeline through to being retired.
+Within the portfolio, services can be defined, planned, delivered, and reviewed for continual improvement.

+## Service Catalog
+The Service Catalog contains those services are are active and available for employees and customers to consume.
+These services can be accessed through the Customer and Employee portals.

 ## Services
-The Services List provides a list of the services that are being managed within Service Manager.

-## Corporate Service Level Agreements
-The Corporate Service Level Agreements (SLA) tab allows you to define your corporate service level agreements which can be shared between services.
-Each Corporate SLA lets you define Service Levels, Service Level Targets and the rules for applying these to requests.
+The goal of a service is to deliver value to customers and employees through a number of mechanizims

+* Communications between the service desk and the customers.
+* Incident reporting and management.
+* Request fulfillment.
+* Service availability.
+* Continual service improvements.
+* Service level agreements.
+* Self service access through portals.